840: New Music for Bassoon and Double Bass

 Mary Jane Leach's Feu de Joie for multi-tracked bassoon and James Tenney's monolithic Beast for solo bass both immerse the listener in the singular sound-world of each instrument.
 And Tom Johnson's Failing for solo bass gives an entertaining and theatrical narration through 'a very difficult piece.’
 Turning 80 this year, Johnson is renowned for his rigorous and exploratory pieces of great clarity, laying logical processes bare for all to hear.

-The programme also features a new work from Georgia Rodgers, whose refined and exposed music often focuses on textural and spatial aspects of sound and the experience of listening, as well as a piece from Aaron Parker, who writes instrumental and electronic music informed by a love of landscape, film, visual art, and sound.
+The programme also featured a new work from Georgia Rodgers, whose refined and exposed music often focuses on textural and spatial aspects of sound and the experience of listening, as well as a piece from Aaron Parker, who writes instrumental and electronic music informed by a love of landscape, film, visual art, and sound.
 Hard to categorise yet totally distinctive, his works employ beguiling surface textures, a unique ear for timbre, elusive, ever-shifting melodies and a stately sense of pacing.
-840’s curators James Luff and Alex Nikiporenko will also write new pieces for the concert.
+840’s curators James Luff and Alex Nikiporenko also wrote new pieces for the concert.